lianshufeng/Jrebel/README.md

-# Jrebel & Jet Brains License Server for Java
+# Jrebel License Server for Java

 A license server for Jrebel & JetBrains products, it also support JRebel for Android and XRebel.